The Corporate Governance Review: Sweden

 Corporate governance in Swedish companies whose shares are admitted to trading on a regulated market (listed companies) is regulated by a combination of statutory laws and regulations and self-regulation-based generally accepted practices.
-The framework includes the Swedish Companies Act and the Swedish Annual Accounts Act, supported by the Swedish Corporate Governance Code (Code) and the rules of the regulated markets on which shares are admitted to trading, as well as recommendations and statements from the Swedish Financial Reporting Board, statements by the Swedish Securities Council on what constitutes good practice in the Swedish securities market, and the Council for Swedish Financial Reporting Supervision's review of financial reports of Swedish listed companies.
+The framework includes the Swedish Companies Act and the Swedish Annual Accounts Act, supported by the Swedish Corporate Governance Code (the Code) and the rules of the regulated markets on which shares are admitted to trading, as well as recommendations and statements from the Swedish Financial Reporting Board, statements by the Swedish Securities Council on what constitutes good practice in the Swedish securities market, and the Council for Swedish Financial Reporting Supervision's review of financial reports of Swedish listed companies.

 Enforcement of regulations applicable to listed companies – the Swedish Stock Exchange's Issuer Rules, the Code (under the comply or explain regime), and statements from the Swedish Financial Reporting Board, the Council for Swedish Financial Reporting Supervision and the Swedish Securities Council – may be carried out by the Stock Exchange through disciplinary procedures.
 In addition, the law may be enforced through actions by the Swedish Financial Supervisory Authority and in local courts.

 Ownership structure on the Swedish stock market differs from the structure in countries such as the United Kingdom and the United States.
-While the majority of listed companies in those countries have a very diverse ownership structure, ownership in Sweden is often concentrated to a single or small numbers of major shareholders, as is the case in many other continental European countries.
+Although the majority of listed companies in those countries have a very diverse ownership structure, ownership in Sweden is often concentrated in a single or small numbers of major shareholders, as is the case in many other continental European countries.
 In around one-third of the listed companies, these shareholders strengthen their positions further through holdings of shares with greater voting rights.
-They often play an active ownership role and take particular responsibility for the company, for example by sitting on the board of directors.
+They often perform an active ownership role and take particular responsibility for the company, for example by sitting on the board of directors.
 A particular characteristic of Swedish corporate governance is the engagement of shareholders in the nomination process for boards of directors and auditors, which they exercise through their participation in companies' nomination committees.
-Nomination committees are not regulated by the Companies Act, but by the Code.
-A Swedish nomination committee is not a sub-committee of the board, but a body of the general meeting of shareholders typically made up of members who are appointed by the company's larger shareholders.
+Nomination committees are not regulated by the Companies Act but by the Code.
+A Swedish nomination committee is not a subcommittee of the board, but a body of the general meeting of shareholders typically made up of members who are appointed by the company's larger shareholders.

 Swedish society takes a positive view of major shareholders taking particular responsibility for companies by using seats on boards of directors to actively influence governance.
 At the same time, major holdings in companies must not be misused to the detriment of the company or the other shareholders.
 The Companies Act therefore contains a number of provisions that offer protection to minority shareholders, such as requiring qualified majorities for a range of decisions at general meetings of shareholders.